cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 {{% gsCloak "Example I" %}}
-The following is an excerpt from the blueprint's `blueprint`.`nodes` section:
+The following is an excerpt from the blueprint's `blueprint`.`node_templates` section:

 {{< gsHighlight  yaml  >}}
 my_floating_ip: